cortespao/website/content/en/docs/reference/glossary/kubernetes-api.md

 <!--more-->

 Kubernetes resources and "records of intent" are all stored as API objects, and modified via RESTful calls to the API.
 The API allows configuration to be managed in a declarative way.
-Users can interact with the Kubernetes API directly, or via tools like `kubectl`.
+Users can interact with the Kubernetes API directly, or via tools like {{< glossary_tooltip text="`kubectl`" term_id="kubectl" >}}.
 The core Kubernetes API is flexible and can also be extended to support custom resources.